OA-DET3D: Embedding Object Awareness as a General Plug-in for Multi-Camera 3D Object Detection: Experiments

 \subsection{Datasets and Metrics}

-We conduct experiments on the large-scale autonomous driving dataset nuScenes~\cite{nuScenes} which covers a variety of perception tasks, such as detection, tracking, and LiDAR segmentation, etc. The nuScenes dataset consists of 1000 scenes, which are divided into 700, 150, and 150 scenes for training, validation, and testing, respectively.
-Each scene contains 20s of perceptual data, annotated with a keyframe at 2Hz.
-The data acquisition vehicle is equipped with one LiDAR, five radars, and six cameras that form a surround view.
-For 3D object detection benchmarks, nuScenes proposes several true positive metrics to measure the detection errors, the lower the better.
-Especially, ATE, ASE, AOE, AVE, and AAE are used to evaluate translation, scale, orientation, velocity, and attribute errors, respectively.
-In addition, the mean average precision (mAP) and the nuScenes detection score (NDS) are two comprehensive metrics used to measure the detection performance, the higher the better.
+\parsection{nuScenes} We perform experiments on the large-scale autonomous driving dataset, nuScenes~\cite{nuScenes}, which encompasses various perception tasks, including detection, tracking, and LiDAR segmentation.
+The nuScenes dataset comprises 1,000 scenes, separated into training (700), validation (150), and testing (150) sets.
+Each scene consists of 20 seconds of perceptual data annotated with a keyframe at 2 Hz.
+The data acquisition vehicle features one LiDAR, six cameras that form a surround view, and five radars.
+To assess detection errors, nuScenes proposes several true positive metrics, including ATE, ASE, AOE, AVE, and AAE, to measure translation, scale, orientation, velocity, and attribute errors, respectively.
+Furthermore, the mean average precision (mAP) and nuScenes detection score (NDS) are comprehensive metrics utilized to evaluate detection performance, where higher scores indicate superior performance.

+\parsection{Argoverse 2} Argoverse 2~\cite{av2} is a comprehensive benchmark tailored to advance research on autonomous vehicle perception and motion prediction.
+It comprises three distinct yet interconnected datasets: the annotated sensor dataset, the Lidar dataset, and the motion forecasting dataset.
+The sensor dataset features 1,000 multi-modal sequences, each captured through an array of seven high-resolution ring cameras, two stereo cameras, and a LiDAR system, all aligned with a 6-DOF map.
+These sequences are annotated with 3D bounding box labels in 26 object categories, facilitating robust 3D perception model training and validation.
+Argoverse 2 is structured into 700 training, 150 validation, and 150 testing scenes, each spanning 15 seconds at a 10Hz annotation frequency.
+Evaluation metrics include the composite detection score (CDS) and three true positive metrics--ATE, ASE, and AOE--complementing the traditional mAP.